 Wrong: I'm calling for support: "My outdoor temperature sensor isn't working!"

 Especially with equipment that has already been put into operation, there may be a problem elsewhere than in the building management system itself.
-We often encounter problems in IT infrastructure, air conditioning, heating.
+We often encounter problems in IT infrastructure, air conditioning, or heating.

 Correct: “The hot water pump in front of the storage tank is running, but the heating does not give the required output.
 The tank temperature is 25 ° C. I'm going to see what the temperature on the primary looks like.
 There was no outage in the heating plant, is the emergency valve in the autonomous control of the exchanger station not closed?
 Is the strainer in the charging pump circuit clogged?
-Isn't a cock accidentally closed by hand somewhere?”
+Isn't a valve accidentally closed by hand somewhere?”